 A reporter’s question about selfishness made Rodman cry

 One of the reporters on the scene of Rodman’s press conference was Lisa Guerrero of KCBS-TV.
-A one-time actress and Los Angeles Rams cheerleader, Guerrero was frustrated with what was transpiring.
+A one-time actor and LA Rams cheerleader, Guerrero was frustrated with what transpired.

 “He said, ‘I just called this press conference to see if you would all show up, and you did,'” Guerrero told Pearlman in Three Ring Circus.
 “He’s laughing and laughing like it’s funny.
 Well, enough was enough for me.”

 According to the LA Times, Guerrero asked the rambling Rodman, “Don’t you think you are being a distraction, causing this whole circus and prolonging your signing?
 Don’t you think that’s kind of being selfish for someone trying to be a team player?”

 “Are you kidding me, honey?”
 Rodman shot back.
 “You’re calling me selfish?
 I’ve been a team player, honey.
 I’ve been a team player for 13 years. … All of a sudden, I do something like this, and I’m selfish.”